-- 1 Government of the Republic of South Africa v Grootboom 2001 1 SA 46 (CC) para 96. - 2 Para 112. - 3 Paras 115-116. - Do not refer to more than one set of law reports for any particular case.
+- Government of the Republic of South Africa v Grootboom 2001 - 1 SA 46 (CC) para 96. - Para 112. - Paras 115-116. - Do not refer to more than one set of law reports for any particular case.
 Choose a reference and be consistent. - No brackets are placed around the volume number of the law report. - Always refer to the reported versions of cases.
-It is only if the case is not reported that you may refer to the internet reference of the case. - Unreported judgments should be cited as follows: - the name of the case: - a reference to the jurisdiction abbreviated in the language in which the contribution is written; - the date on which the judgment was given (in the form dd-mm-yyyy); and - the case number. - Where a case is referred to in the main text through a quotation or by a principle or fact from the case, but not cited, the full reference and law report reference are cited in the footnote.
+It is only if the case is not reported that you may refer to the internet reference of the case.
+Note that SAFLII versions of judgements are not the reported versions thereof, although SAFLII may provide the available reported citations as alternatives to their own citation.
+It is your responsibility to ensure that you use the reported version of the judgment, with correct page and paragraph references, based on the reported version, rather than the SAFLII version.
+Advisable platforms to find the reported versions would be Jutastat and LexisNexis.
+Where the case is available on more than one platform, use the same platform consistently.